lclewis/lclewis.github.io/_pages/about.md

 ---
 Hello!
 I can also go by Lewis.
 I'm a fourth-year Ph.D.candidate in the Department of Mathematics at the University of Texas at Austin.
 I'm grateful for working with and being supported by Prof.<a target="_blank" href="https://web.ma.utexas.edu/users/ytsai/">Richard Tsai</a> under the <a target="_blank" href="https://tsairesearch.github.io">Scientific AI Research group</a>.

- My research interests lie primarily in applying geometric probability and differential geometry on machine learning and data science problems.
+My research interests primarily center around studying the impact of the geometry of the  data distribution on (machine learning) algorithms, through the applications of tools from differential geometry and geometric probability.

 I'm also into cooking, British rock, bouldering, escape room, and Hearthstone.